By 2023, the online food delivery market is projected to hit $137 billion globally.

 The Fully Integrated Model

-The fully integrated model is an ideal choice for food delivery startups.
+The fully integrated model is one of the food delivery business ideas.
 In this model, the platform owner does everything from preparing meals to delivering the food to the customers.

-This integrated food delivery model serves only the particular area, and the meal service usually partners with the chefs.
+This integrated food delivery model serves only a particular area, and the meal delivery startup usually partners with the chefs.